antoinekrull/cute-whales/README.md

 - xx

 # Difficulties?
+In this section will dive into certain difficulties we encountered.

 # Further considerations & ideas
 Building up on our findings, one could analyze the influence of additional weather-related factors, such as varying humidity levels or extreme wind, on the number of deaths.
 This could be accomplished by icorporating a corresponding dataset. \